Vitality Blast Preview: Somerset v Kent Spitfires

 An enhanced live stream will be available for fans to watch via this website and our YouTube channel.

 In addition to this, a report on the day’s play along with quotes will be posted on this website.

 HEAD TO HEAD

-Somerset’s highest score in the series is 224 for seven at Taunton in 2015, while for Kent it is 227 for four in the same match.
+The highest team total in the series for Somerset is 226 for five at Canterbury in 2018, while for Kent it is 231 for five at Canterbury in 2018.

-The highest individual innings for Somerset is 151 not out by Chris Gayle at Taunton in 2015 while for Kent it is 114 by Sam Northeast in the same game.
+The highest individual innings for Somerset is the 151 not out by Chris Gayle at Taunton in 2015, while for Kent it is 114 by Sam Northeast in the same game.

-The best bowling return for Somerset is four for 15 by Kieron Pollard at Beckenham in 2010, while for Kent it is five for 11 by Adam Milne at Taunton in 2017.
+The best bowling for Somerset is four for 15 by Kieron Pollard at Beckenham in 2010, while for Kent it is five for 11 by Adam Milne at the Cooper Associates County Ground.